 Inspections of boarding and education are fundamentally separate processes.
 However, if the scheduled boarding and education inspections of a school fall within the same year, Ofsted will try to ensure the two inspections are aligned.
 More information can be found at: Click here

-Most inspection activity was paused in 2020 as a result of COVID-19, but it is due to resume in 2021.
+Most inspection activity was paused in 2020 as a result of COVID-19, but has now resumed.

 The evaluation criteria for Ofsted boarding inspections are used to make a judgement of the overall experiences and progress of children, taking into account: